oyanzhi/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 The user selects an invalid client.
     * 2a1.
-FinHub warns and specifies which is the invalid selection, and prompts the user to select again.
+FinHub warns that user does not exist and prompts the user to select again.

       Step 2a1 is repeated until a correct selection.